 SAI’s Parental Leave Policy outlines the company’s provisions for employees concerning their parenting status.
-The company will try to assist its employees to achieve better work-life balance regarding their parental duties.
+The company will try to assist its employees to achieve a better work-life balance regarding their parental duties.

 This policy applies to all prospective or current employees of the company, who are parents or will become parents in the near future.

 Parental leave is designed to address every need associated with the expectancy or care of a child.
-It includes paternity leave, maternity leave, adoption leave and any other leave that is needed to care for a child.
+It includes paternity leave, maternity leave, adoption leave, and any other leave that is needed to care for a child.

 Parents who require time off to see to various needs regarding their children (which must be under eighteen years old) may also qualify for a certain amount of paid or unpaid parental leave under the law.